-The two main common mistakes when using FFT in Matlab are
+The three main common mistakes when using FFT in Matlab are

-- to forget to remove the last point from x = linspace (a, b, N + 1) - to use the transpose conjugate operator ' (single quote) to simply transpose a vector, while the operator .' was probably what needed.
+- to forget to remove the last point from x = linspace (a, b, N + 1) - to use the transpose conjugate operator ' (single quote) to simply transpose a vector, while the operator .' was probably what needed. - to use i for the imaginary unit and then to overwrite it.
+Use 1i instead.